supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 - Do not confuse search keys from "keys" in relational model.

-- In B-trees, by default take record pointer for <key, record> pairs.
+- In B-trees, by default take record pointer for *<key, record>* pairs.
 If record pointer is not given, then consider block pointer.
 - If there is only one node in the tree, then it is a leaf node.
+- Use combinatronics to keep track of the nodes.
 - Searching for the key and searching for the data record having the search key have different number of disk block accesses.
 - In case of doubt in analysis questions, just have some different key values and insert them into a B-tree and arrive at conclusions.
 - For B-tree questions, the order can be defined in different ways.